sosnovski/test_work_2/README.md

 Therefore, you should not indicate too much time for the client to solve the problem.
 In a production environment, this drawback can be eliminated by using a centralized cache.

+The server optionally accepts in-memory cache.
+If the cache is nil, the server will not be able to check that it has already checked the Challange due to the request.
+This potentially makes it possible to send the same result of the completed Challenge several times during its lifespan.

 Structure used for PoW:
 ```go
 type Challenge struct {